-No real competitor to Typeform
+Is there a real competitor to Typeform?

-The problem is that there's no real / strong competitor to Typeform at an affordable price.
+Until recently (see my latest update below), there was no real / strong competitor to Typeform at an affordable price.

 Leadformly looks nice but their most affordable tier is $37 per month yearly (for just 250 responses per month, whereas Typeform is offering 1000 responses per month with their entry level plan).
 But at least they're not even talking about "Branding Removal" which is, of course, a default feature for anyone pay $37 per month...

 You could try JotForm, which launched a card format with one question per screen, but you can't hide the "required field" red asterisk with CSS on the card format... so you end up with big warnings on each card if all questions are mandatory, which looks really bad.
 But it's cheap, starting at $15.83 per month yearly.
 No branding.
 Again it's a basic feature for an entry level plan.